- New York University School of Law (J.D. 1988)

 - Recognized by Best Lawyers as one of the preeminent Intellectual Property litigators in New York

-- Recognized as a New York Super Lawyer in Intellectual Property Law
+- Recognized as a New York Super Lawyer in Entertainment & Sports, Intellectual Property Litigation, and Gaming

 - What Does DOJ Have Against the Interstate Horseracing Act?, 10 Gaming Law Review 446 (2006)